ethersphere/swarm-cli/README.md

 ![](https://img.shields.io/badge/npm-%3E%3D6.0.0-orange.svg?style=flat-square)
 ![](https://img.shields.io/badge/Node.js-%3E%3D12.0.0-orange.svg?style=flat-square)

-**Warning: This project is in alpha state.
-There might (and most probably will) be changes in the future to its API and working.
-Also, no guarantees can be made about its stability, efficiency, and security at this stage.**

 This project is intended to be used with **Bee version 1.1.0**.
 Using it with older or newer Bee versions is not recommended and may not work.
 Stay up to date by joining the [official Discord](https://discord.gg/GU22h2utj6) and by keeping an eye on the [releases tab](https://github.com/ethersphere/swarm-cli/releases).

 # Table of Contents